1

 Planetary astronomy is a branch of astronomy that focuses on the study of planets, including those in our solar system and those orbiting other stars (exoplanets).
 This field examines the physical and chemical properties, atmospheres, surfaces, and potential for life on these planets.
 Planetary astronomers use telescopes, spacecraft, and computer models to gather data and analyze the formation and evolution of planetary systems.
 Their work helps us understand not only our own solar system, but also the processes that shape planets throughout the universe.

-How much do planetary astronomers make?
+What do planetary astronomers do?

 What are the key skills and qualifications needed to thrive as a Planetary Astronomer, and why are they important?